voxpupuli/puppet-elasticsearch/REFERENCE.md

 Data type: `Enum['dailyRollingFile', 'rollingFile', 'file']`

-Configuration for the file appender rotation.
+UNUSED, Configuration for the file appender rotation.
 It can be 'dailyRollingFile', 'rollingFile' or 'file'.
 The first rotates by name, the second one by size or third don't rotate automatically.

+Default value: `'dailyRollingFile'`

 ##### <a name="-elasticsearch--homedir"></a>`homedir`